This lesson plan prompts students to write persuasive letters and lobby for issues they feel strongly about.

-- Class set of dictionaries (enough for students to use with a partner)
+- Class set of dictionaries (enough for students to use in pairs)

 - Stapler or tape for adhering index cards to a Word Wall or bulletin board

-- Prepare a transparency for the Powerful Words printable.
+- Prepare a projection of the Powerful Words Vocabulary List printable.

-- Copy class set of the Powerful Words.
+- Make a class set of the Powerful Words Vocabulary List printable.

 - Type up the following arguments to assign to each group: